WE WROTE THE BOOK ON SECTION 1031

 If your interest is in buy and rehab, and you want to do an Improvement Exchange, or Build-to-Suit Exchange, then read Construction Exchange.

-A dangerous amount of content on the web regarding Section 1031 is simply incorrect.
-It is being repeated in an echo chamber by people who are simply ignorant.
+Warning: There is a dangerous amount of content on the web regarding Section 1031.
+It is simply incorrect.
+It is being repeated in an echo chamber by people who are uninformed.

-The facts can give you a huge advantage in your real estate investing.
+But, if you know the facts, you will have a huge advantage in your real estate investing.
 For example:

 * Intent is completely irrelevant in selling your Relinquished Property.